Q. Why should I come to worship?

 A. Those who commune at our altar have publicly confessed their faith in Jesus Christ and their agreement with Luther’s Small Catechism.
 Guests from other congregations of the Lutheran Church–Missouri Synod and from the The American Association of Lutheran Congregations may commune, but are asked to introduce themselves to the pastor prior to the service.

-A. So do our children, but we do not commune them until they have been fully instructed in the Christian faith, as we understand it, and have confessed it publicly for themselves.
-Also, our teaching about the sacrament is different from that of most protestants and those differences are important.
+A. Our teaching about the sacrament is different from that of most Protestants and those differences are important.
 Please see our statement of beliefs.
 Our hope would be that, after a period of instruction, you will make the same public confession that each of us has made, join our congregation, and receive the sacrament often.

 Q. How long does instruction take?